 her eyes brimmed with tears at that.

-he was about to snap open the fourth button, the one just above the waistline of his jeans, but then just as suddenly as he’d mounted his attack, he stopped and turned in one swift, convulsive movement and walked away.
+he was about to snap open the fourth button, the one right above the waistline of his jeans, but then just as suddenly as he’d mounted his attack, he stopped and turned in one swift, convulsive movement and walked away.

 “miss gupta, you are not cut out for this business… when we go back, we’ll do as i said.”